 As a member of the Council of Accredited Programs in Communication Sciences and Disorders (CAPCSD), the CSD Department is pleased to offer access to CAPCSD courses on clinical supervision.
-Currently there are two courses, each consisting of five modules.
-Individuals may complete as many modules as they choose, and earn ASHA or AAA continuing education credit.

 For further information, contact Lynette Carlson, Director of Clinical Education, at 218-726-6151 or [email protected]

-Document your Completed Continuing Education in Supervision
+One-Time Only: Report your Completed Continuing Education in Supervision

 ASHA asks us to self-report completion of two hours of continuing education in supervision by going to the ASHA website.